Defend against scammers

 How scammers get access to your reservation details

 One of the most unsettling parts of this scam is how much attackers seem to know.
-In some cases, scammers gain access by:
+In some cases, scammers gain access to your reservation details by:

-- Compromising hotel or partner accounts through phishing or weak passwords
+• Compromising hotel or partner accounts by targeting hotel staff with phishing attacks or exploiting weak passwords.

 How the scam unfolds